vedph/cadmus-doc/migration/import/import-xlsx.md

 ### Markdown Dump

 The Markdown dump focuses on the results of parsing the input rows and columns.
+The Proteus pipeline works on sets of decoded entries, one set at a time.
+In our scenario, a set is a row, corresponding to an item.

+For each set, the dump shows:

+- the set ordinal number.
+- under `Data`, the temporary set of cached metadata in the conversion context.
+These can be used by parsers to do their work.
+- under `Items`, the list of items in the set.
+In our scenario there is exactly 1 item per set.
+For each item:
+  - item's metadata.
+  - list of items parts, each with its content dumped as JSON code.